mist64/cbmbus_doc/3 Commodore DOS.md

 | GET PARTITION  | `GP` _num_                                            | Get information about partition |
 | RENAME-PARTITION | `R-P:`_new_name_`=`_old_name_                       | Rename a partition              |

+(There is a variant of `CHANGE PARTITION` with the `P` character shifted (code `0xd0`), which takes a binary-encoded partition number instead of an ASCII-encoded one.)

 There are no commands to create or delete partitions.
 These functions have to be done through tools that know the internals of the specific device.

 Devices with subdirectory support add the following: